O Emmanuel (album): Recording

 The album was recorded at the DeBartolo Performing Arts Center in Notre Dame, Indiana.
 The album, produced by Thomas Moore with sound engineer Robert Friedrich, was performed by the Notre Dame Children's Choir and four adult vocalists, alongside the Chicago-based Fifth House Ensemble and Wright, who performs as part of his jazz trio.

 Track listing

 Reception

-Upon its release, O Emmanuel shot to the top of the Billboard Traditional Classical Albums chart, a place where it would spend the next eight weeks.
+Upon its release, O Emmanuel rose to the top of the Billboard Traditional Classical Albums chart and remained there for eight weeks.
 Reviews of the album were generally positive.
 Mary Kunz Goldman, writing in The Buffalo News, described the song's charting as "impressive" in light of the album's fusion of jazz with gregorian chant.